 “Yellow Submarine” and “Eleanor Rigby” were the only singles released from the album, and they were on the same 45.
 Paul McCartney says “Yellow Submarine” was always meant as a children’s sing-a-long song, and doesn’t have any unusual meanings as sometimes speculated.
 When McCartney played his unfinished song for Donovan, the singer/songwriter gave McCartney the line “Sky of blue, sea of green”.

 “Eleanor Rigby” is a masterpiece.
-It was mostly by Paul McCartney, but he did get some lyric suggestions from Lennon & Harrison, plus that brilliant string arrangement from producer George Martin.
+It was mostly by Paul McCartney, but he did get some lyric input from the other Beatles, plus that brilliant string arrangement from producer George Martin.
 Martin said he based the attack-style violin playing on the music used in Alfred Hitchcock’ movie Psycho.
 If someone pushed me to name my favorite Beatles song, I’d say “Eleanor Rigby”.
 I later found out it’s the only song The Beatles ever recorded on my birth date…April 28th.
 Coincidence?